lpgn/advanced-homeassistant-mcp/README.md

 ### Docker Setup (Recommended)

-The project includes Docker support for easy deployment and consistent environments across different platforms.
+The project includes Docker support with Bun for optimal performance and consistent environments across different platforms.

 1. **Clone the repository:**
     ```bash